GeNeHetX/RNApipeline/README.md

         disk = 1.TB \
     }
  ```
-   e) Specify the name of  your Project, the region where your data will be stored
+   e) Specify the name of  your Project, and the region where your data will be stored
    ```
   google { \
     project = 'Project_name' \